 - I am an introvert, posing as a professional extrovert.
 I wouldn’t say I like speaking publicly, but I force myself to, if necessary.
 Too much social contact can drain me significantly, and sometimes I need to be alone and recharge.
 Please don’t confuse my tendency to work alone in my office with being disengaged.
 My door is not always open, but you are always welcome to knock.

 - I don’t need something to be my way; I need something to be the best way.
 I speak with many convictions, which can intimidate people, but I’m not set on thinking.
 I’m open-minded and always delighted to be shown a better way.

 What to do when I’m angry

 - Please give me the hard truths.
 Though I can be very reactive, I need to understand that my actions have real consequences and take me to places I don’t want to see.
-The truth of my behaviour can help me socially as well.
-It might show me how I look to my peers or hurt others' feelings by my negative actions.
+The truth of my behavior can help me socially as well.
+It might show me how I look to my peers or hurt others' feelings through my negative actions.

 - While no one likes negativity or anger, I invite you to take ownership of and solve the root cause of the problem if it’s within your ability/responsibility.

 - I try to do my best and be the best at everything I attempt.
 This means that if you’ve had a less-than-positive experience with me, it was most undoubtedly unintentional and something I want to improve upon.
 It would help if you let me know.